Recognized Languages In India

 Languages of India:

-447 languages are spoken by the population of India.
+The population of India speaks four hundred forty-seven languages.
 All of these languages have multiple dialects.
-Some of these languages only have a few thousand speakers, while others are spoken by millions of people.
-The majority of languages spoken in the country belong to the Indo Aryan branch of the Indo European family.
-But the country is also home to some of the most popular Dravidian languages.
-All the 29 states of India have their own official languages.
+Some of these languages only have a few thousand speakers, while millions speak others of people.
+Most languages in the country belong to the Indo-Aryan branch of the Indo-European family.
+But the government is also home to some of the most popular Dravidian languages.
+All 29 states of India have their official languages.

-In order to protect languages from going extinct, many of them have been recognized in the constitution of India.
-But no language has been labeled as the national language in the Indian Constitution so as not to create a divide between the speakers of different tongues.
+To protect languages from going extinct, many of them have been recognized in the constitution of India.
+But no language has been labeled as the national language in the Indian Constitution not to create a divide between the speakers of different tongues.

 What Are the Recognized Languages in India?

-All 447 tongues spoken in the country cannot be recognized in the constitution.
-But a few of them have been given official status in the constitution of India.
+The constitution cannot recognize all 447 tongues spoken in the country.
+But a few of them have been given official status in the body of India.
 There are 22 recognized languages in India.
-They are called scheduled languages and appear in the 8th schedule of the Indian constitution.
+They are called scheduled languages and appear in the 8th schedule of the Indian body.
 They are:

 - Assamese